This is a summary of my YouTube Video, you can watch the whole piece linked at the bottom of the blog post.

 5. Colour, or lack thereof

-Like I mentioned before, I only shoot JPEGs, you could shoot both raw & jpeg and that's probably the smart thing to do, But I never touch the raw files.
-So I don't change colours later.
+Like I mentioned before, I only shoot JPEGs, you could shoot both Raw & JPEGs and that's probably the smart thing to do, But I never touch the raw files.
+So I don't change colour profiles later.
 Colour or the lack-there off is something that I consciously choose before I take the shot.

-But I will never take a shot in colour, and later just change to black and white, just because.
-Or be lazy and shoot raw because I can "fix it" later.
-And apply simulations later.
+But I will never take a shot in colour and then later just change to black and white, just because.
+Or be lazy and shoot in raw because I can "fix it" later by dragging a preset on my photographs.

-That would only prove that perhaps I was not intentional when I took the photo, I did not think about it enough, didn't have the vision to capture what needed to be captured.
+That would only prove that perhaps I was not intentional when I took the photo, I did not think about it enough, I didn't have a vision of what I wanted to capture or what needed to be captured.

-That's the brief summary of the video, for the full piece, here's the video:
+That's the brief summary of the YouTube video, If you'd like it and want to watch the full piece, here's the video: